Goranmk20/footballreservation/README.md

-footballreservation
+Football reservation for World Cup 2014 in Brazil.
 ===================

-This is the sample code for football reservation.
-This is implemented in ASP.NET Framework with C# Programming Language
+This is simple web application for reservation of football tickets for World Cup 2014 in Brazil.
+This is implemented in ASP.NET Framework with C# Programming Language.